Josephson diode and spin-valve effects on the surface of altermagnet CrSb: Introduction

 There are many theoretical predictions on possible effects of proximity-induced superconductivity in altermagnets~\cite{alter_supercond_notes,alter_supercond_review1,proxi1,proxi2,proxi3,proxi4,alter_josephson,alter_josephson1,SN1,SN2,SN3,SN4,alterSN}.
 For example, as the direct consequence of k-dependent spin splitting, orientation-dependent effects can be expected for different superconductor-altermagnet-superconductor~\cite{alter_josephson,alter_josephson1} (SNS) and superconductor-altermagnet~\cite{alter_supercond_review1,esin_physicaB2025,SN1,SN2,SN4,alterSN} (SN) structures.
 For applications, the absence of stray fields in altermagnets makes them advantageous for superconducting spintronics logic circuits.

 Spin-momentum locking is a key feature not only of altermagnets, but also of a large class of topological materials~\cite{Armitage}.
 In the latter case, it is responsible for the spin polarization of the topological surface states~\cite{PhysRevB.100.195134}, which are able to carry supercurrents over extremely large distances~\cite{topojj1,topojj2,topojj3,topojj4,topojj5}.
-Weyl semimetal states have also been theoretically proposed in altermagnets~\cite{AMtopology1,AMtopology2}.
-Spin-polarized surface states can lead to the different realizations of the Josephson diode effect (JDE) in proximity topological devices.
+Weyl semimetal states have also been theoretically predicted in altermagnets~\cite{AMtopology1,AMtopology2}.
+In proximity topological devices, spin-polarized surface states lead to the different realizations of the Josephson diode effect (JDE).

 The diode effect in superconductors occurs if the critical current $I_c$ is different for two opposite directions.
-For the Josephson diode effect, the absolute values of $I_c^+(B)$ (positive $I_c$) and $I_c^-(B)$ (negative $I_c$) differ for the two current sweep directions (nominally + and - ones).
+For the Josephson diode effect, the absolute values of $I_c^+(B)$ (positive $I_c$) and $I_c^-(B)$ (negative $I_c$) differ for the two current directions (nominally + and - ones).
 This behavior should be distinguished from usual difference between the critical and the return currents owing to the finite capacitance of devices, while JDE emerges under certain conditions in systems with broken time-reversal and inversion symmetries~\cite{infgt,JDE,JDEGen,JDE2,JDERev1,JDEComm,alter_supercond_review1,JDERev2,JDERev3,JDERev4,aunite}.

 As possible physical mechanisms of JDE, Cooper pairs can acquire a finite momentum and give rise to a diode effect in superconductors with strong spin-orbit coupling~\cite{JDE16,JDE17,JDE18}.
 In paramagnetic and centrosymmetric Dirac semimetal NiTe$_2$, the finite momentum pairing results from the momentum shift of topological surface states under an in-plane magnetic field due to the spin-momentum locking~\cite{JDE,aunite}.
 In superconducting heterostructures with non-coplanar magnetization textures, breaking the magnetization reversal symmetry can result in the direct coupling between the magnetic moment and the supercurrent, and, therefore, in the Josephson diode effect~\cite{buzdin2008,buzdin2009,linder2014,bergeret2017,buzdin2017,ajam2024}.